pace-neutrons/Euphonic/doc/source/styling.rst

 In the resulting figure, the customised text and canvas options have taken priority, but we still get the Seaborn colour sequence for plot lines.
-The plot outline was removed and the background colour of the plot seems to have mixed with the figure background (due to a transparency setting?)
+The plot outline, ticks and legend box were removed.
+(And with them, the legend customisation!)

 .. image:: figures/plot-styling-custom-2.png
   :width: 400